 - If after a week or two you still can’t break the habit of using the arrows to move around in a file, you can try disabling them by pasting the below code into your vimrc.
 I’ve removed this since but it worked for me at the time.

 noremap <Up> <NOP> noremap <Down> <NOP> noremap <Left> <NOP> noremap <Right> <NOP>

 Ctrl+win insert mode to delete the last word

 - Save your little finger, remap caps lock to control (in osx go to settings/keyboard/modifier keys)

 - Start reading Practical Vim by Drew Neil

-This post is part II of the Vim Adventures series, I will post part III next week.
+This post is part II of the Vim Adventures series, here is part III.

 If you want to comment feel free to shout me a good oul Tweet @PierreAclement…